 How to Survive May

 In my own classroom, I plan a different critical thinking challenge for each day of the week.
-The students then spend the majority of their math time exploring the tasks, devising a plan to solve them, and then finding the solution.
+The students then spend most of their math time exploring the tasks, devising a plan to solve them, and then finding the solution.
 We also spend time reviewing content that would be most helpful for the next grade level, usually fraction, decimal, and whole number operations.

 Those are some of the strategies I use to keep students engaged.
-Keep reading for more of my tried and true end of the year math activities to keep students engaged during the last days of school.
+Keep reading for more of my tried and true end-of-the-year math activities to keep students engaged during the last days of school.

 End of the Year Math Activities

 This activity is super fun and requires almost no prep work!
 It also takes several days to complete, so if you need some time to complete your end-of-the-year checklist, this is a great independent task for students. 😊

 To complete the year-in-review, students create a game or activity to review one of the skills learned during the school year.
 Board games are simple to create and play, but there are other product ideas.
 See the list below for some examples of student-created and student-tested games.